 A local solution with a global impact

-Gismarvik CO2 Hub
+Gismarvik CO2 hub

-The planned CO2 hub at Gismarvik can be one of Europe’s largest injection hubs with an annual capacity for intermediate storage of 24 million tonnes before transported to a safe storage below the seabed in the North Sea.
+The planned CO2 hub at Gismarvik can be one of Europe’s largest injection hubs with an annual capacity for intermediate storage of 24 million tonnes before transported to CO2 storages in the North Sea.
+With an accessible location and deep-water quay, Horisont Energi can be an enabler to reduce Norwegian and European emissions at scale.

 Key facts